smussenden/20_fall_data_journalism/instructor_notes/02_instructor_notes.md

 ##### Q: How do we know what fields mean?

+What does dosage_unit
 * Show post data dictionary
 https://github.com/wpinvestigative/arcos-api/blob/master/data/data_dictionary.csv
 * Show example data
 https://www.scribd.com/document/353876856/ARCOS-Registrant-Handbook#download
 * What do we do if we still dont' know what this means.
 Call someone.

+Documentation is key.
+ALWAYS LOOK FOR THIS

 ### Why Data Journalism